joffreybesos/d2r-mapview/README.md

 - Live player position on map
 - Live monster position on map
 - Unique/champion monsters live location marked on map
-- Super chests specially marked
+- Super chests specially marked (LK chests)
 - All quest items, doors, waypoints marked
+- Line drawn from your player position to the next level

+If you want server IP to show, look at my extra standalone tool for that <https://github.com/joffreybesos/DcloneIPview>

 **Map Legend**